IMF Agrees Funding Boost, Extra Africa Board Seat

-MARRAKESH (Morocco), Oct 15 (NNN-AGENCIES) - The IMF announced that member nations agreed to increase their contributions to the global lender and give sub-Saharan Africa a third seat on its executive board at its first meetings on the continent since 1973.
+(MENAFN- Jordan Times) KESH - The IMF announced on Saturday member nations agreed to increase their contributions to the global lender and give Sub-Saharan Africa a third seat on its executive board at its first meetings on the continent since 1973.

 The quotas, which are based on the size of a country's economy, determine how much funding a nation should provide to the IMF, its voting power and the maximum amount of loans it can obtain.